GirishMKulkarni/Data-Analysis-and-ML-with-R/README.md

 If you want to run any of these scripts locally, ensure you have the necessary dependencies installed.
 You may need to modify the file paths or configurations based on your environment.

-## About Me

-Include a brief section about yourself, your background, and your interests in data science and analytics.

 Happy coding!